etsraphael/WiinsWebDapp/projects/feed-publication-card/README.md

 # Feed publication card for angular

-A simple solution to post a publication card in a feed.
-Feel free to make any suggestion in our [Discord's channel](https://discord.gg/dNmDYgX98H)
+A simple solution to post a publication card.
+Feel free to make any suggestions in our [Discord's channel](https://discord.gg/dNmDYgX98H)

 ## Sample